Universities

 offer

 The signature workshop.
-We work with the researcher to find the perfect theme inside their thesis, the one image, question, or feeling that holds the whole thing, and then we find the artistic form that wants to carry it.
-Dance.
-Songwriting.
-Spoken word.
-Short film.
-Comic.
-Performance lecture.
-You name it.
-We don't decide the form in advance; we let the research decide.
+We work with the researcher to find the strongest theme inside their thesis, the one image, question, or feeling that holds the whole thing, then match it to a form that carries it: dance, songwriting, spoken word, short film, comic, or performance lecture.
+The research decides the form.

 What participants do